What Is a Software Version Number?

 If you’ve ever updated an app or installed new software, you’ve probably seen numbers like 1.0.0, 2.1.3, or 4.5.
 But most people don’t think twice about what those numbers actually mean.

-A software version number is more than just a label—it tells you what has changed, how significant the update is, and whether it might affect compatibility.
 For developers, it’s a way to track progress.
 For businesses and users, it’s a simple way to know if they’re using the latest and most stable version.

 Software Version Number Definition

-A software version number is a unique identifier assigned to a specific release of a software application.
+A version number is a unique identifier assigned to a specific release of a software application.
 It helps distinguish one version of the software from another.

 In simple terms, it answers questions like: